These Vegan Crab Cakes are crispy on the outside, yet moist & flaky on the inside. They can be enjoyed as an appetizer

 I did use some oil to pan-fry them which doesn’t make them über healthy.
 However, I use minimal oil and only use a high smoke point variety…like coconut, avocado, grape seed, safflower and sunflower oil.
 The oil won’t turn rancid under the heating process.

 These delicious Vegan Crab Cakes are crunchy on the outside, yet moist & flaky on the inside

 They can be enjoyed as an appetizer, side or a main dish.
 I’ve even enjoyed them as a breakfast side, in a sandwich, and with a big salad too.

 Let’s not forget about the beer!
-These babies go great with a tall glass of cold pale ale (vegan, of course).
+They go great with a tall glass of cold pale ale (vegan, of course).